AmlanJSarmah/configs.old/README.md

 9. Source Code Pro and Fira Code Nerd Fonts
 10. Nitrogen (wallpaper utility used in qtile when autostart)
 11. packer.nvim (used in neovim)
+12. betterlockscreen (look in AUR, used to lock the screen)
 13. iwlib, psutils and dbus-next via pip (used in the qtile bar)